Azure/pcs-storage-adapter-dotnet/README.md

 1. You should see the service bootstrap messages in IntelliJ Run window, with details such as the URL where the web service is running, plus the service logs.
+1. Using an HTTP client like [Postman](https://www.getpostman.com), use the [RESTful API](https://github.com/Azure/pcs-storage-adapter-dotnet/wiki/API-specs) to create a collection.

 ## Project Structure